2lenet/CruditBundle/doc/crud.md

 You can add conditions to actions, using the resource or not, in order to decide whether to display the action based on the data.

-To do this, simply use the method `setDisplayCallable`:
+To do this, simply use the method `setDisplayIf`:

 ```php
 $actions[CrudConfigInterface::ACTION_SHOW] = ItemAction::new(